BramWijnants/Weerstation-Bram/README.md

 This repository provides an overview of a weatherstation build which is currently ongoing.
 The weatherstation is already reporting to a dashboard at https://weerstationbram.nl but is still needing further upgrades.
 Upcoming changes:

 - Adding tipping bucket by adding the radio transceiver chip
-- More stable reading of the voltage divider by chinging the resistors
+- More stable reading of the voltage divider by changing the resistors

 ![Work in progress](./resources/readme_img/WorkInProgress.jpeg)